-Harvest time is here and the food is coming from the gardens and orchards.
-Gleaning is a great way to get food when your orchard is not mature enough yet.
+Harvest time is here and the food is coming from the gardens and orchards all over.
 Since we are only in a temporary location we don't have an orchard yet.
 However a good friend of ours has been helping us get produce from gleaning.
-Recently we ended up with several boxes of peaches.
+Gleaning is a great way to get really great food for less.
+Check out your local farms to see what gleaning opportunities you might have.
+Every year we always get several boxes of peaches to put up for those cold long winter months.
 We really enjoy canned peaches.

 1. If you are going to do a cold pack (putting the fruit or food item into the jar cold) then you need to somehow warm up the jar.
 What I did with my peaches is put the fruit in the jar, fresh, then heated up the juice that I poured over them to warm it up just a touch.
 I don't want to overcook the peaches, because then they are too soft.

 2. Before I place the jars into the canner, I turn off the burner (or remove it from the hot place on the wood cook stove) and wait till the water quits boiling.
 At that point I can safely place the mildly warm jars into the hot water without loosing my jars and the precious fruit inside.